omarrafat0101/Water-Meter-Anti-Theft-System/README.md

 ## ✅ Real Results

 It works.
-The system's been running in the building, and theft attempts dropped dramatically.
+Theft attempts now should drop dramatically.
 When the siren goes off and everyone's phones start buzzing simultaneously, thieves bail.

 The community alert aspect turned out to be more powerful than I expected.
 It's not just an alarm system - it's a coordinated response system.